naufiero/abaco/docs/developer_docs.md

 Auto-Scaling
 ------------

 Autoscaling uses [Prometheus](https://prometheus.io), which also provides a convenient dashboard.
-Metrics for prometheus are refreshed every 5 seconds.
-Every time this occurs, new metrics are created for any new actors.
-These metrics keep a count of how many messages the actor has in its queue.
-It will also update the message count for each actor's metric.

-If an actor's message count reaches a certain level, another worker will be given to the actor so that it can process the messages more quickly.
-It will stop adding new workers if there are not enough resources left.
+Prometheus works by doing a GET request to the `/metrics` endpoint of Abaco, which occurs every 5 seconds.
+When this GET request happens, the following chain of events occurs:
+1. All current Actors are cycled through, and given a metric for counting the current number of messages in its queue.
+     * An actor that already has a metric will not receive another one.
+2. All of the Actor metrics are cycled through, and updated with the Actor's current message count
+3. Each Actor is checked.
+If an actor has 0 workers, it is given 1 worker.
+4. Each Actor metric is checked.
+     * If the message count for the actor is >=1, then that actor is given a new worker.

-When the message count reaches 0, a single worker will be removed.
-This will repeat every refresh as long as the message count is 0.
-The actor will always be left with at least 1 worker.
+     * If the message count for the actor is 0, then 1 worker is removed from that actor (assuming it has at least 1 worker)
+5. The `/metrics` endpoint is updated with the current values of each metric
+6. Prometheus scrapes the `/metrics` endpoint and saves the metrics data to its time-series database.

 Prometheus has some configuration files, found in the prometheus directory.
 Here, there is also a Dockerfile.
 The autoscaling feature uses a separate docker-compose file, `docker-compose-prom`.